AnandChowdhary/writing/README.md

-# writing
+# ✍ Writing

-✍This repo is where I write words using GitWriter
+In March 2019, I made [GitWriter](https://github.com/AnandChowdhary/gitwriter), way to version control writing on GitHub.
+I aim to use this repository to store those words.